 How can a customer service team recognize these customer needs and effectively solve them on a day-to-day basis?
 Well, with the help of a customer questionnaire, of course.

-By hearing straight from your customers, you can ensure you are on the right path.
+By obtaining feedback from your customers, you can ensure you are on the right path.
 First, we will be explaining what a questionnaire is, followed by some tips on how to ace yours.
 If you want to skip straight to our questionnaire templates, click here.